-To allow side window defogging and demisting while warming up the vehicle cabin:
+To aid in side window defogging and demisting in cold weather:

-- 1. Select 🕻 .
+- 1. Select \checkmark .

 - 2. Select A/C.

 - 3. Set the temperature control to maintain comfort.

 - 4. Set the fan speed to highest setting.

 - 5. Direct the outer instrument panel vents towards the side windows.
-To increase airflow to the outer instrument panel vents, close the vents located in the middle of the instrument panel.